We care. We listen. We empathise. We respond. We empower.

 Where ever possible we ask children and young people to help plan the activities we run in our clubs.
 We provide a number of regular clubs including –

-- Twinkling Stars Stay and Play Group – for parents /carers with babies 0-2 (Maidstone)
+- Twinkling Stars Stay and Play Group – for parents /carers with babies aged 0-3 (Maidstone and Tunbridge Wells)

-- Sam’s Saturday Stay and Play Club (Maidstone) – for children aged 0 to 5
+- SAMs Saturday Stay and Play Club – for children aged 0 to 6 (Maidstone)

-- Sam’s Saturday Stay and Play Club (Tonbridge) – for children aged 0 to 5
+- Sam’s Saturday Stay and Play Club – for children aged 0 to 6 (Tunbridge Wells)

-- Rockets – for children aged 6 to 10
+- Rockets – for children aged 6 to 11 (Maidstone)

-- Dance Stars – for children and teenagers of all ages
+- Dance Stars – for children, teenagers and young adults ages 6-25 (Maidstone)

 During the school holidays we run activity sessions for children aged 8 – 18, we call these sessions Space 2 Be Me Time.
 They offer parents a few hours of respite during the school holidays and time for the children to have fun.